abcum/ember-app/README.md

 ### Features

-The `ember-app` addon adds a multitute of functionality to an Ember.js app:
+The `ember-app` addon adds a multitude of functionality to an Ember.js app:

 ##### Advanced styling and SCSS mixins
 A variety of scss mixins enable easy styling of advanced user interfaces.